Painting New Plaster / bare plaster – the ‘mist coat’

 Make sure the plaster is completely dry

-If you apply paint to plaster that is still drying out then it will peel off as the plaster dries.
+If you apply paint to plaster that is still drying out, then there is a risk that it will peel off as the plaster dries.
 When the plaster is a uniform, pale colour then it has dried out and is ready to paint – the drying time varies according to the thickness of the plaster and the temperature of the room, but typically takes 3-6 days for a well heated room but particularly deep areas can take longer to dry.

 Choosing the Paint

-The best paint to use is a standard matt emulsion (also known as ‘contract matt’).
+The best paint to use is a 'contract matt emulsion'.
 There are a couple of reasons why.
 Firstly, it’s cheaper than standard ‘vinyl matt’ emulsion, and given that you are just using it as a first coat, there is no need to spend lots of money on an expensive brand.
 Secondly, ‘contract matt’ paint has less vinyl in it.
-This makes it less flexible and as a result, less likely to pee because instead of it forming a skin on top of the plaster, it will soak in properly.
+This makes it less flexible and as a result, less likely to peel because instead of it forming a skin on top of the plaster, it will soak in properly.